annatramarin/spacy-stanza-german-ner-comparison/README.md

 | Stanza only (not in spaCy lg) | 620 |

 ### Agreement Rate
-spaCy lg and Stanza agreed on **14.2%** of all entities found — meaning the two libraries differ substantially on German news text.
+spaCy lg and Stanza agreed on **14.2%** of all entities found, which means the two libraries differ substantially on German news text.

 ### Total Unique Entities per Model
 | Model | Unique (entity, label) pairs |